unahouExosite/docs/portals/README.md

 ##### Request

-* Request header must include some information for Authorization.
+* Request header must include some information for authorization.
-    * Who is Oauth/OpenID server?
+    * What is the Oauth/OpenID server?
 (E.g. Google)
-    * What is the short-lived authorization code of user from authorization server?
+    * What is the user's short-lived authorization code from the authorization server?
 * Request body is empty.

 ##### Response

-* `200 OK`: Returned along with a body containing an array of [user object](#user-object) if the new user is created successfully, and will receive an email with a randomly generated password.
+* `200 OK`: Returned along with a body containing an array of [user objects](#user-object) if the new user was created successfully.
+The new user will receive an email with a randomly generated password.
-* `202 Accepted`: Returned if creating user with header containing X-User-Agent and the new user is created successfully, will receive an activation email.
+* `202 Accepted`: Returned if the new user was created successfully with `X-User-Agent` in the request header.
+The new user will receive an activation email.
-* `400 Bad Request`: one of the following:
+* `400 Bad Request`:
-    * Returned if Moderate New User Signup is set to **ON** from admin/moderate page.
+    * Returned if Moderate New User Signup under /admin/moderate is set to **ON**.
-    * Returned if doesn't set a default plan for **Automatically create a portal for any user who signs up from another domain** from admin/configuration page.
+    * Returned if no default plan was set for **Automatically create a Portal for any user who signs up from another domain** under /admin/configuration.
-    * Returned if  authorization in the header is invalid.
+    * Returned if authorization is invalid.
-* `409 Conflict`: one of the following:
+* `409 Conflict`:
-    * Returned if the email has already registered and is awaiting activation.
+    * Returned if the email has already been registered and is awaiting activation.
-    * Returned if the email already has an account in this domain.
+    * Returned if there is already an account in the domain with the same email.

 ##### Example